$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Background on the representation-cell structure

 \subsection{Schubert cells}

 Non-equivariantly, $\Gr_k(\R^n)$ can be given a cell structure indexed by Young diagrams fitting inside a $k$-by-$(n-k)$ rectangle.
+See e.g. \cite{manivel}.
 For example, $\Gr_2(\R^5)$ can be built with cells indexed by diagrams fitting into { $\yng(3,3)$} as follows:

 To each Young diagram written as a weakly ascending tuple $\lambda$ (for example \scalebox{0.4}{\yng(1,3)} corresponds to $\lambda=(1,3)$) we can write a strictly ascending tuple $\underline{j}=[\lambda_i+i]_i$ called the \textbf{jump sequence}.
 The diagram \scalebox{0.4}{\yng(1,3)} has jump sequence $[1+1,3+2]$.
-These are the symbols on the right-hand side of the diagram above.
+These are the symbols on the right-hand side of Figure \ref{fig:threeversions}.
 These symbols index the cells of the Grassmannian as follows.
-We can think of a $k$-plane in $\R^n$ as the rowspace of a $k$-by-$n$ matrix, and without loss of generality, this matrix can be written in a \textbf{canonical form} so that each row's last nonzero entry is a 1, which then clears the column below it.
+We can think of a $k$-plane in $\R^n$ as the rowspace of a $k$-by-$n$ matrix, and without loss of generality, this matrix can be written in a \textbf{canonical form} (lower triangular reduced row echelon form) so that each row's last nonzero entry is a 1, which then clears the column below it.
 Order these rows by the position of their last nonzero entry.
 For example:

-In this way, every point in the Grassmannian can be sorted into a family, these families indexed by jump sequences which give the locations of these $1$s in their canonical representations.
+In this way, every point in the Grassmannian can be sorted into a unique family, these families indexed by jump sequences which give the locations of these $1$s in their canonical representations.
 These families are related.
-Consider for example the open set containing the four-parameter family of all planes of the form $V_{\scalebox{0.6}{\young(w,xyz)}}$:
+Consider for example the open set containing the four-parameter family of all planes of the form $V_{\scalebox{0.6}{\young(w,xyz)}}$ (abbreviating rowspace with rs)

 Since

 and